CV-ShuchangLyu/PFM-JONet/README.md

 # SAM-HTJONet

-This repo is the implementation of "Joint-Optimized Unsupervised Adversarial Domain Adaptation in Remote Sensing Segmentation with Prompted Foundation Model".
+This repo is the implementation of "Hybrid Training Driven Joint-Optimized Unsupervised Domain Adaptation in Remote Sensing Segmentation with Prompted Foundation Model".
 We refer to  [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) and [mmagic](https://github.com/open-mmlab/mmagic).
 Many thanks to SenseTime and their two excellent repos.

 <table>
     <tr>